 Laura has been with Southland since 2015.
 She graduated from Curry College in 2009 with a degree in Communication and a minor in Public Relations.
 She attended Armstrong State University and received her post-bacc certification in Communication Sciences and Disorders.

-Her favorite part of the job is seeing what a difference the therapists are making.
-Her favorite hobbies include photography, hiking, camping, and traveling with her family.
-She loves to walk on the beach at Hilton Head Island with her husband Jake, daughter Abigail, and black labrador, Tessie.
-She and her husband are originally from Maine and miss the snow terribly!
-She loves cookie dough ice cream and carrot cake with cream cheese frosting.
-Laura is also the Tumble Tykes of Savannah gymnastics instructor.
+Her favorite part of the job is seeing what a difference the therapists make everyday.
+Her favorite hobbies include photography, traveling, camping, and hiking with her husband Jake, daughter Abigail, and Black Labrador, Tessie.
+She and her husband are originally from Maine and miss snow and New England seafood!
+She loves cookie dough ice cream, carrot cake with cream cheese frosting.. and sweets of any kind!